By DeVry University

 “I never felt as though I was treated as a service, that it was their duty to teach me.
 My teachers genuinely wanted to be there and were engaged in the class,” she says.
 “That’s why I’ve convinced so many people to go to DeVry, by highlighting how great DeVry treated me as a student.”

 “My favorite part about DeVry from the time I started to finish, four years, every professor cared,” Nuccio says.
 “Every professor learned my name within a week, engaged with me throughout the session, addressed and corrected me if I did something wrong.
 Professors like Linda Jorth, Michael Shugarman and Dufresne took time to help me fix my mistakes.
-I learned from everything I did wrong and able to improve right then and there.”
+I learned from everything I did wrong and was able to improve right then and there.”

 Nuccio gives a special nod to DeVry’s national dean of faculty.
 “I succeeded in school because I was active on campus, joining groups, and got introduced to Lynn Burks, my internship professor,” Nuccio says.
 “She inspired me so much in my career field, taught me how to apply school to work, and work to school.”